SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/company/contacts-tab.md

 ### Information

-A paperclip icon ( ![icon][img3] ) in this column means that information has been entered about that contact in **Note** tab in the contact card.
+A paperclip icon (![icon][img3]) in this column means that information has been entered about that contact in **Note** tab in the contact card.
 Position the mouse pointer over the dot and the information is displayed in a tooltip.

 ### Interests

-A pin icon ( ![icon][img2] ) in this column means that one or more interests have been entered for that contact.
+A pin icon (![icon][img2]) in this column means that one or more interests have been entered for that contact.
 Position the mouse pointer over the dot and the information is displayed in a tooltip.
 To edit the interests, double-click the contact's name to open the contact card, and go to the **Interests** tab.
-See [Create new contact][2].

 ### Mr/Ms